srinivasch09/Simply-Simple-Notes-Python/README.md

 # Simply Simple Notes

 This is a simple application that stores notes in a SQLite file.
-This project is meant to be used as a demo to display some of the [Gitlab's Secure](https://about.gitlab.com/stages-devops-lifecycle/secure/) Features.
+This project is meant to be used as a demo to display some of the Gitlab's [Secure](https://about.gitlab.com/stages-devops-lifecycle/secure/) and [Defend](https://about.gitlab.com/stages-devops-lifecycle/defend/) features.

+To get started on giving a demo see the [Running a Demo](./docs/running_demo.md) section.
-This application is meant to be kept clean for demos.
-In order to showcase Secure features, please copy this application and perform functions in your own path.
+In order to setup this project in your own space, checkout the [Usage Guide](./docs/usage_guide.md)

 ## Requirements